 Taste syrup from a burro-driven sorghum mill, help make cider by cranking a traditional apple press, and pick a pumpkin from the scarecrow-guarded patch.
 Children can stomp grapes by foot, make cornhusk dolls, or roll their own delicious tortilla by hand.
 There is fun for the entire family at this long-running season-celebrating event.

 This is an event like no other!
 Hundreds of hot air balloons (500+, in fact) fill the sky at dawn and dusk for nine days, with races, night flights, and more.
-If you want to find a tranquil respite from the lively balloon action, consider lodging in Santa Fe and taking advantage of our $40 roundtrip shuttle service from three different hotels directly to and from Balloon Fiesta Park.
+If you want to find a tranquil respite from the lively balloon action, consider lodging in Santa Fe and taking advantage of our $55 per person (plus a processing fee) roundtrip shuttle service from three different hotels directly to and from Balloon Fiesta Park.
 To start planning, check out our guide on experiencing the Balloon Fiesta from The City Different.

 Santa Fe Studio Tour

 There are so many artists living and working in Santa Fe, and this is your unique opportunity to not only see their latest work, but meet them in their creative working environments.
 If you are lucky, some of the artists may demonstrate their techniques.
-With nearly 60 artists in all types of mediums represented, the Tour is open over the course of two weekends to make sure you experience all it has to offer.
+With more than 100 artists in all types of mediums showcasing their work in more than 80 studios, the Tour is open over the course of two weekends to make sure you experience all it has to offer.
 Visit Santa Fe Studio Tour to learn more about the artists and the self-guiding app.

 Santa Fe Plaza